-ConOps = Concept of Operations

 LANDER = Lunar Ascent and Descent of Excavation Resources

 LEM = Lunar Excursion Module

 PID = Proportional - Integral - Derivative

 SLR = System Level Requirement

 SSLR = Subsystem Level Requirement

 TVC = Thrust Vector Control

-(Nomenclature entries should have the units identified)

 I. Introduction

 As lunar mining and colonization missions are on the rise, the importance of a multi-purpose space vehicle that can act as a general workhorse transporting resources and equipment around the surface will be required.
 Project LANDER explores the concept of using a thrust vector control (TVC) system to design a vehicle capable of meeting the needs of a lunar transport.
 The design problem that Project LANDER aims to solve encompasses the vehicle's landing capabilities.
 A simulation was used to simulate the lunar environment and enabled the design team to test and verify the system on Earth.
 The results of this project can be used to develop further the control software and TVC system to be used to implement a functional lunar cargo vehicle.